delima1234-Sunbright/Project-Analisis-Data-Air-Quality/README.md

 # Air-Quality Dashboard

-This project is a Streamlit-based air-quality dashboard that visualizes pollutant data (PM2.5, PM10, O3, NO3, SO2) and provides AQI forecasts for a given date range.
+This project is a Streamlit-based air-quality dashboard that visualizes pollutant data PM2.5 and provides AQI forecasts for a selected date range.

 ## Setup Environment

 ### Prerequisites

 1. **Python**: Ensure Python is installed on your machine.
-You can download it from [here](https://www.python.org/downloads/).
+You can download it [here](https://www.python.org/downloads/).
 2. **VSCode**: Install Visual Studio Code for coding and development.
 Download it [here](https://code.visualstudio.com/).
 3. **Streamlit**: Install Streamlit via pip: